2011,07,09 – Nuit Blanche North, Huntsville

 ‘What we are today comes from out thoughts of yesterday, and our present thoughts build our life of tomorrow: our life is the creation of the mind.’

 I plan on using masking tape 1 and black lights to create a 3-D ‘rendering’ of a local site.
 The tape lines duplicate the way that computer generated (CG) models of 3-D objects are formed by breaking up all surfaces into a triangle mesh (called tessellation or triangulation – this is a technique used to make efficient use of computer resources).

 What we perceive as reality is just an illusion.

-In computer graphics, 3-D objects are usually constructed from wireframe models – this is the essential skeletal structure of any object in the virtual environment.
+In computer graphics, 3-D objects are usually constructed from wireframe models – this is the essential skeletal structure of any object.
 Lighting, effects, surface texture, colour, etc. are then added to the models to elaborate the scene.
 So often the case in the computer graphics field, much emphasis is given to making things look realistic – as ‘life like’ as possible.
 For much of the CG field, this has been a primary ambition.
-This is no surprise, as the western world has for so long been centred around materialism – the objective proof in science, realism in art – physical evidence as the only aspect of reality that can be absolutely trusted.
+This is no surprise, as the western world has for so long been centered around materialism – the objective proof in science, realism in art – physical evidence as the only aspect of reality that can be absolutely trusted.

 OK so now what?